-I was lucky enough to find a great, skilled dentist (visit my links page for local LA referrals) who did a special filling that did not require drilling away as much tooth plus ozone therapy that reduced the likelihood of a root canal in the future.
+I was lucky enough to find a great, skilled dentist who did a special filling that did not require drilling away as much tooth plus ozone therapy that reduced the likelihood of a root canal in the future.
 I set about to change my diet to one that promotes remineralization of teeth and bones.

 This meant cutting way back on sugar and refined carbohydrates because too much sugar disrupts calcium and phosphorus ratios in the body leading to tooth decay.

 I also learned that it is important to reduce grain consumption and prepare any grains I did eat via soaking, sprouting, or souring.
 This reduces the anti-nutrient, phytic acid which blocks mineral absorption in the body leading to weak bones and teeth.

 Most importantly, I began to include nutrient-dense foods.
 These foods are rich sources of animal fats, fat-soluble vitamins, and essential minerals and as such help protect, strengthen, and actually rebuild teeth.
 Some of these foods I was happy to eat (clams, butter, cream, and rich stocks) and others required mustering up a bit more sense of adventure (organ meats, eew).
 Here are my…

 Five Favorite Super Foods for Strong and Healthy Teeth: